NaserGharbieh/Reading-notes/topics/Readings/class28.md

 - This recycling mechanism significantly improves performance, app responsiveness, and reduces power consumption when compared to less dynamic approaches.

-## I like to share thr Amman bus app that uses RecyclerView to display Routes
+## I like to share the Amman bus app that uses RecyclerView to display Routes

 ![Amman-bus-Homepage](../../assets/pics/Amman-bus-Homepage.jpg)